dariusbarbus/dbai/README.md

 This software is provided AS-IS, without warranty of any kind.

-This agent provides the AI with read/write/execute control on your terminal, filesystem, and computer.
-Run it at your own risk and review every command before accepting it.
+This agent provides the AI with read/write/execute control on your terminal, filesystem, and computer, as well as the ability to request web page retrieval.
+Run it at your own risk and review every command or URL before accepting it.

 I'm not responsible for misuse of this tool.